FlipEngineering/flexibleDataTable/README.md

 - No base path prefix (so URLs work correctly locally)
 - Source maps for easier debugging
 - Database connections using your local credentials
+- Access to the SQL terminal in the debug console

 This approach allows you to develop and test features locally before bundling multiple changes for a single GitHub Pages deployment.

+## SQL Query Functionality (In Development)

+The debug console now includes an SQL terminal that allows you to run basic SQL queries directly against the data:

+- Currently supports basic SELECT queries with WHERE and LIMIT clauses
+- Query results are displayed in the main table component
+- Includes detailed error messages and hints when queries fail
+- "Back to Original Table" button returns to normal table view
+- Example queries are provided to get started

+**Note**: This feature is still in development and has the following limitations:
+- Only SELECT queries are supported for security reasons
+- Complex operations like JOINs and GROUP BY are not yet implemented
+- The SQL parser is client-side only and may not match PostgreSQL syntax exactly
+- Large result sets may impact performance

 ## License